SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Investors It Has Filed a Complaint to ...

-To: All persons or entities who purchased or otherwise acquired common stock of Masimo Corporation (“Masimo” or the “Company”) (NASDAQ: MASI) between February 28, 2023 and July 17, 2023, both dates inclusive.
-You are hereby notified that the class action lawsuit Sergio Vazquez v.
-Masimo Corporation, et al. (Case No. 3:23-cv-01546) has been commenced in the United States District Court for the Southern District of California.
+To: All persons or entities who purchased or otherwise acquired securities of AeroVironment, Inc. (“AeroVironment” or the “Company”) (NASDAQ: AVAV) between June 29, 2021 and December 7, 2021, both dates inclusive.
+You are hereby notified that the class action lawsuit Jesse Joseph Bissing v.
+AeroVironment, Inc., et al. (Case No. 1:23-cv-01160) has been commenced in the United States District Court for the Eastern District of Virginia.
 To get more information go to:

 or contact Joseph E. Levi, Esq. either via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500.
 There is no cost or obligation to you.

-The complaint alleges that defendants provided investors with material information concerning Masimo’s revenue and sales for the second quarter of fiscal 2023 and expected revenue for the full-year 2023.
-Defendants’ statements included, among other things, Masimo’s ability to deliver clinically proven new products to the healthcare markets thereby supporting defendants’ decision to forecast revenue of $550 million to $565 million for the quarter and increase its earnings-per-share estimates to between $3.59 per share and $3.69 per share.
-Defendants’ statements in this regard prompted an immediate and dramatic increase in the price of Masimo’s common stock.
-From a closing price of $167.31 per share on February 28, 2023 at the start of the Class Period, Masimo’s stock price climbed to $184.97 per share the following day on March 1, 2023 on unusually high volume.
-Defendants provided these overwhelmingly positive statements to investors while, at the same time, disseminating materially false and misleading statements and/or concealing material adverse facts.

-On July 17, 2023 Masimo issued a press release announcing its second quarter 2023 earnings.
-Defendants announced lower than expected revenue for the second quarter of fiscal 2023 and preliminarily decreased full-year revenue estimates for both healthcare and non-healthcare segments.
-On this news, the price of Masimo’s common stock declined dramatically.
-From a closing market price of $147.16 per share on July 17, 2023, Masimo’s stock price fell to $117.73 per share on July 18, 2023, a decline of nearly 20% in the span of just a single day.
+The complaint alleges that on December 7, 2021, AeroVironment announced second quarter results below market estimates and reduced revenue guidance for the remainder of the fiscal year from a range of $560 million to $580 million to a range of $440 million to $460 million.
+AeroVironment also lowered its EBITDA guidance from $105 million to $110 million to $59 million to $65 million.
+On this news, AeroVironment’s stock declined the following day by nearly 30% to close at $57.98/share causing significant losses to shareholders at the time.

-If you suffered a loss in Masimo common stock, you have until October 23, 2023 to request that the Court appoint you as lead plaintiff.
+If you suffered a loss in AeroVironment securities, you have until October 30, 2023 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn’t require that you serve as a lead plaintiff.

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services’ Top 50 Report as one of the top securities litigation firms in the United States.